Updated on March 21, 2019

-Two islands of Manhattan quite unknown to tourists.
+Two islands in Manhattan quite unknown to tourists.
 They are quiet areas, whose main attractions are the parks and city views.
 If you have to choose, I prefer Governors, although neither of them is a must.

+The northern part is basically residential, with little interest for tourists, it is convenient to focus on the southern part.
 All around it, there’s a walkway surrounded by green areas.
 The main attraction are the views of Manhattan.

 You can only get there by the free ferry from Downtown terminal, operating only during the summer months.
 This island is constantly renewed and the intention is to create a large park and leisure center for Newyorkers and visitors.

 Enjoy one of the best views of Manhattan skyline from Governors, and nowadays with few tourists.

 <UPPER EAST SIDE AND UPPER WEST SIDE BROOKLYN>

 ∇ Destinations / ∇ United States / ∇ New York State / ∇ New York City